krobelus/rate-experiments/README.md

 compared to the number of RUP introductions.

 We also implement GRAT generation in our tool which.
-However, it seems that the `gratchk` tool is not designed to handle unit deletions (apparently they are ignored) so it will fail to handle our GRAT certificates for proofs with unit deletions.
+However, it seems that the `gratchk` tool is not designed to handle reason deletions (apparently they are ignored) so it will fail to handle our GRAT certificates for proofs with reason deletions.

 `rupee` [^rupee]
 ----------------